RaniSputnik/Flox-GML/README.md

 ## Installing the Extension

 1. Sign up to [Flox](http://www.flox.cc/panel/register).
 Add your game when prompted.
-2. Get the extension on the [GameMaker Marketplace](https://marketplace.yoyogames.com/assets/574/flox-gm).
+2. Get the extension on the [GameMaker Marketplace](https://marketplace.yoyogames.com/assets/574/flox-gm) or download and import all the resources from the [downloads page](https://bitbucket.org/RaniSputnik/flox-gml/downloads).
 3. Congratulations!
 You're ready to start using Flox!

+You will notice that the extension is paid on the marketplace and yet the library is open source and freely downloadable.
+I want the library to be accessible to anyone, however I do need to eat!
+By all means download for free but ***please*** consider purchasing the library on the marketplace.
+It supports the project and ensures that I can keep giving away code!

 ## How to use the GML SDK